Is Trazodone a Controlled Substance?

 Trazodone controlled substance status

-The Drug Enforcement Agency (DEA) does not recognize trazodone as a controlled substance as studies have shown that there is little evidence of the drug being abused, nor being dependent or addiction-forming.
-While studies into the abuse potential of trazodone are limited there doesn’t seem to be any potential for abuse.
+The Drug Enforcement Agency (DEA) does not recognize trazodone as a controlled substance as studies have shown that there is little evidence of the drug being abused, nor causing or being addictive.
+While studies on the abuse potential of trazodone are limited there doesn’t seem to be any potential for abuse.

 Is trazodone a narcotic?

 Trazodone is not commonly considered a narcotic and is not listed as such by the DEA.
-Narcotics are typically considered to be prescription or illicit drugs that are regularly abused and or are addictive.
+Narcotics are typically considered to be prescription or illicit drugs that are regularly abused and/or can become addictive.

 What is a controlled substance?